Core Program

 Game on Sunday

 Each team plays one game per week on Sunday afternoon.
-All players play at least half of each game, usually more; players have even playing time across the season.
+All players play at least half of each game, and players have even playing times across the season.

-• 14U/19U: Play in the AYSO Area 6D Inter-Regional (IR) Program.
-Teams play home games usually at Crown Community Center and play away games in Chicago, Skokie, Deerfield, Highland Park, Winnetka-Glencoe, and other locations in north Chicagoland.
+- U14/U19: Play in the AYSO Area 6D Inter-Regional (IR) Program.
+Teams play home games (usually at Crown Community Center) and play away games in Chicago, Skokie, Deerfield, Highland Park, Winnetka-Glencoe, and other locations in north Chicagoland.
 Games typically start between 1pm and 3pm, but the schedule varies.

 We cannot accommodate requests for specific time slots on Sunday.
 Your team will play at the same time all season, but you won't know the specific time until the schedule is released a few weeks before game start.
 We are constrained by field availability and coaching conflicts.